 Every email you send is going to contain what is essentially a payload of information such as an order confirmation, specific assistance to a customer etc. The recipient will want to read the message, which guarantees at least one impression with each signature sent.
-Again, this will predispose them to react with the content you’re promoting in your email signature.
+Again, this will predispose them to react with the content you’re promoting with your email signature marketing efforts.

 Personal/trusted & business relevant

-When an email is from a trusted sender, it offers a great opportunity to introduce a special message around your latest marketing campaign.
+So, when an email is from a trusted sender, it offers a great opportunity to introduce a special message around your latest marketing campaign.
 As the recipient and sender will know one another, there’s already an implicit trust in what’s being said.
-This makes it more likely that a recipient will react to an email signature marketing campaign message placed in a display banner.
-The authenticity of the message being sent will intensify the impact the banner has on your marketing efforts.
+This makes it more likely that a recipient will react to a campaign banner placed in the signature.
+The authenticity of the message being sent will intensify the impact the banner has on your email signature marketing efforts.

 The main content of the email will also usually be positive towards your company.
 This provides more of a reason for the recipient to engage with the messaging placed in your signature.

 Corporate email is used for commercial and professional conversations.
-That’s why adding marketing content via an email signature makes perfect sense.
-As email signature marketing is targeted and controlled, you can enhance the relevance of your email to personalize a message for a particular audience or conversation.
+That’s why adding email signature marketing content makes perfect sense.
+As email signatures are targeted and controlled, you can enhance the relevance of your email to personalize a message for a particular audience or conversation.